Xilinx/xacc/docs/publications.md

         <td>DFKI</td>
         <td><a href="https://arxiv.org/abs/2112.07789">Paper</a>
             <a href="https://github.com/AnyDSL/flower">Github</a></td>
         <td>A compiler infrastructure that provides automatic canonical transformations for high-level synthesis from a domain-specific library.
 This allows programmers to focus on algorithm implementations rather than low-level optimizations for dataflow architectures.
-FLOWER generates efficient implementations for streaming applications, in the context of image processing and computer vision.
-Moreover, this tool makes it possible to generate both device and host codes from a single description of an application.</td>
+FLOWER generates efficient implementations for high-performance streaming applications, in the context of image processing and computer vision.The implementation covers both host and device codes</td>
     </tr>
     <tr>
         <td>MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions</td>